ryanrestine/Proving_Grounds_Play_Writeups/machines/blogger_notes.md

 hashcat james_hash /usr/share/wordlists/rockyou.txt -m 400
 ```

-Going back to the home directory I can see there is a user vagrant.
+Going back to the `/home` directory I can see there is a user vagrant.
 Vagrant default credentials can be vagrant:vagrant, so lets try to `su vagrant` with vagrant for the password:

 ```
 www-data@ubuntu-xenial:/home$ ls